dwarvesf/playground/Zettelkasten/Different kinds of zettelkasten notes.md

 ---
 tags:
 - zettelkasten
-- note/permanent
+- zettelkasten/permanent
-- note/fleeting
+- zettelkasten/fleeting
-- note/literature
+- zettelkasten/literature
 ---

+### Kinds of notes

 In the Zettelkasten method as described by Ahrens in [[≈ How to Take Smart Notes]], there are three kinds of notes: